chaisaguin/Bee-Pack-Website/README.md

-This is an eccomerce website for our course project.
+This is an ecommerce website for our course project.
 * GOAL
   1. Make a responsive and user-friendly website.
   2. Connect to a database